 Codenamed Project Mercury, the Game Gear was seemingly designed to address the two major concerns with Nintendo's handheld - the Game Boy's awkward vertically-orientated shape, and its murky screen, capable only of four shades of green/yellow.

 It was originally announced at Tokyo Toy Show 1990 on the 7th June 1990.

 The Game Gear was first released in Japan on October 6, 1990 with launch titles Columns (bundled with the unit), Super Monaco GP, and Pengo.
-40,000 units were reportedly sold in Japan in its first two days of sale, and within a month, 600,000 had been shipped, but Sega struggled to keep the momentum going and sales tailed off by the middle of the decade.
+40,000 units were sold in Japan in its first two days of sale, and 90,000 within 30 days (with back orders exceeding 600,000).

 Despite its strong launch, Japanese consumers are thought not have been too interested in the handheld, and early units suffered from several hardware faults.
 By the time of the "second wave" of Game Boy games materialised, prompted by the hugely successful release of Pocket Monsters in early 1996, the Game Gear was in a distant second, though limited software support continued until the release of G Sonic in December of that year.
 Despite strong support for the PC Engine in the region, the PC Engine GT, a handheld version of the aforementioned console, is not thought to have performed admirably and would have likely trailed in third place.

 1.25 million Game Gears are thought to have been sold in Japan by the 20th March 1994.

 Japan was the only region to receive coloured systems (with one exception).
 Initial units were black, much like the rest of the world, but later, yellow, blue, red and white units were released, as well as several special versions tied to game releases.